iterative/dvc.org/static/docs/command-reference/install.md

  1 file changed, 1 insertion(+), 1 deletion(-)
 ```

-We see that `dvc status` output has appeared in the `git commit` interaction.
+We see that the output of `dvc status` has appeared in the `git commit`
-This new behavior corresponds to the Git hook which was installed, and it
+interaction.
+This new behavior corresponds to the Git hook installed, and it
 helpfully informs us the workspace is out of sync.
 We should therefore run the
 `dvc repro` command.